davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 Feel free to make a copy of the doc, change the parameters, check my math, and get some customized results!
 And please let me know what you think!

+Caveat: programming in Google Sheets/Excel _is awful_, so I apologize in advance for formulas that are unintuitive and poor performance.
+I felt the benefits were worth these trade-offs.

 ### Results

 So, with this tool available, what is the takeaway?
 Can we settle any of the